USGS Forecast: Episode 51 Expected July 11-15

 Is it safe to visit Kilauea during an eruption?

 Between episodes, yes — Hawaii Volcanoes National Park is usually fully open and safe.
 During active episodes, the park may close temporarily due to tephra hazards.
-Recent episodes (46-47) produced only fine ash and Pele's hair, not the softball-sized reticulite from Episode 44.
+Recent episodes (46-49) produced fine ash and Pele's hair but not the softball-sized reticulite from Episode 44.
 The park reopens quickly, typically within hours of an episode ending.
+Note: the Kilauea Visitor Center is closed for renovation through summer 2026; a temporary Welcome Center at Kilauea Military Camp is open daily.

 When was Kilauea's last eruption?